If you are at increased risk of severe illness from coronavirus (COVID-19) please call Cath on 07852333755.

-Please protect the wellbeing of everyone in this building and follow the advice:
+To protect the wellbeing of everyone living in sheltered housing we have issued the following advice:

-By doing this we know that you are well and don’t need anything.
-Please remember to do this every day.
-If there is any support you need, please contact us.
+By doing this we know that they are well and don’t need anything.
+If you need any support, please contact us.

-Please remember – in an emergency you can get assistance 24 hours a day through the pendant alarm call system.
+Please remember – in an emergency residents can get assistance 24 hours a day through the pendant alarm call system.

 You should contact your regular social visitors such as friends and family and ask them not to visit you during this time unless they are providing essential care for you.
 Essential care includes things like help with washing, dressing, or preparing meals.